PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

 As received from JLCPCB.
 Note the assembly has the SMT components placed by the board manufacturer and some but not all through hole components.

-Write serial number on the PCB assembly at the location indicated. _Management of serial numbers is beyound the scope of this document.
+Write serial number on the PCB assembly at the location indicated. _Management of serial numbers is beyond the scope of this document.
 Each manufacturer must figure something out._

 ### An Assembly Fixture
 We made an assembly assistant / fixture by using a raw PCB with some long #6 screws and nuts to hold at the PCB mounting points.